valencia21/valencia21.github.io/_posts/2022-06-08-predictive-models-in-Tensorflow-and-blending copy.markdown

 For the hypothesis that evolutionary changes are caused by natural selection, again there are many possible process models.
 The diagram shows two; a model in which selection favours certain alleles, and another in which selection fluctuates through time, favouring different alleles.

 M<sub>II</sub> refers to a statistical model that can capture the expected frequency distribution of a quantity - a histogram.
-In this case, P<sub>0A</sub> would predict that alleles follow a power law distribution.
-A histogram shows this.
-However, P<sub>1B</sub> would predict the same power law distribution of alleles.
-The unfortunate lesson here is that applying a statistical model to test a hypothesis via some explanation is inherently extremely difficult.
-The same test may well produce the same result for a completely different hypothesis.
+Process model P<sub>0A</sub> would predict that alleles follow a power law distribution.
+However, P<sub>1B</sub> would also entail that the distribution of alleles follows a power law.
+In this case, a statistical test seems to validate both the hypothesis that evolutionary changes in gene frequency are caused by natural selection, and the exact opposite.

 ## Developing Better Hypotheses